Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_embedding_notes.md

 Current native `HPC` status:

 - a bounded `HPC` display mode with symmetric extent on both axes was implemented in JHV
-- the display bounds are derived from the enabled image footprints
+- the display scale is derived from the enabled image footprints
+- the visible screen domain stays centered on `(Tx, Ty) = (0, 0)`, so the Sun center remains at the grid center
-- the visible screen domain is padded around the footprint center to preserve isotropic angular scale, but it is not forced to be symmetric around `0`
+- aspect-ratio padding is applied around `(0, 0)` to preserve isotropic angular scale on screen
+- during playback, the fitted `HPC` scale is sticky for the enabled layer set instead of being recomputed from every frame
 - the `HPC` render sampling map has been validated directly against Astropy on the current test files